-6.3.1.1 Saving as PDF using the distill method
+6.3.1.1 Saving as PDF using the NativePDF! method with PDFlib

-If you want to save to PDF using the distill method, you do not need to change any properties.
-The distill method is used by default when you select Save Rows As from the File menu in the Report painter and select PDF as the file type, or when you use the SaveAs method with PDF! as the file type.
+For new reports, if you want to save to PDF using the NativePDF! method with PDFlib, you do not need to change any properties.
+The PDFlib method is used by default when you select Save Rows As from the File menu in the Report painter and select PDF as the file type or when you select the PDF format in the Data Export page in the report Properties view.